 Furthermore, PanTum Detect could be used to detect signs of cancer returning at any point following a patient’s initial cancer treatments much faster than using conventional scans and other screening processes.
 This enables faster treatment, giving patients a better chance of surviving their disease.

 Our cancer detection technology is available for use in the UK immediately.
-You can find out more about PanTum Detect on our website and download our whitepaper here.
 If you are interested in partnering with us on clinical trials, please get in touch using our contact form.